ericbutler555/eb-grid/README.md

 *As of version 1.1 eb-grid is stable and will continue to be tested and maintained.*

+## Version 2 Now Available

+[eb-grid v2.x](https://github.com/ericbutler555/eb-grid/tree/v2) exists and is a bit more fleshed out than version 1.
+One major difference is that it adds padding between columns by default, which is the same as Bootstrap and Foundation.
+There are other small improvements that don't exist for v1 yet, but I'll bring back down to v1 soon.
+Anyway, [check out version 2](https://github.com/ericbutler555/eb-grid/tree/v2) if you're interested.

 ## Another responsive grid: why bother? ####

 eb-grid gives you greater flexibility than other responsive frameworks in two major ways: